Skip to content

 High-Volume Sending Insights

-• Volume Control: For campaigns exceeding 1,000 emails, pause sending or maintain a strict 1:1 ratio between warm-up emails and campaign emails.
+• Volume Control: For campaigns exceeding 1,000 emails/day, maintain a minimum 1:1 ratio between warm-up emails and campaign emails.
+For cold email campaigns, a 2:1 warm-up to campaign ratio is recommended for best results.

 • Troubleshooting: Monitor bounce emails constantly.
 Contact support for custom warm-up adjustments targeted at specific strict providers.